Admission & Transfer of Credits

 Writing Sample (examples: thesis, journal articles, professional reports, etc.)

-Personal Interview with a potential faculty advisor (note: when possible, this should be an in-person interview; when travel distance is a concern, this may be a telephone or teleconference interview)
+Personal Interview with a potential faculty advisor (note: when possible, this should be an in-person interview; when travel distance is a concern, this may be a telephone or video conference interview)

 All decisions concerning admissions to the Ph.D.
 (Kinesiology) program are made by the GRD committee in the department and are arrived at on a competitive applicant pool basis.